-A detailed Social Return on Investment report on Bikes in Schools details many of the benefits of the project as well as the very attractive returns it generates: Our Social Return on Investment (SROI).
+A detailed Social Return on Investment report on Bikes in Schools details many of the project’s benefits and the very attractive returns it generates Our Social Return on Investment (SROI).

 In March 2018, Mackie Research released their Preliminary Report – Executive Summary.
 Bikes in Schools Short-term Evaluation.
 This report was commissioned and funded by ACC.
 The report, titled Fun, Active, Safe & Social, provides Preliminary findings, Recommendations and School snapshots.

-From this report Mackie Research have also provided these two very informative and helpful handouts;
+From this report, Mackie Research has also provided these two very informative and helpful handouts;

-In December 2020 the Porirua City Council released their Riding Easy: Porirua Bikes in Schools Story.
-It was written by Louise Thornley, for the Porirua Bikes in Schools network.
+In December 2020, the Porirua City Council released their Riding Easy: Porirua Bikes in Schools Story.
+Louise Thornley wrote it for the Porirua Bikes in Schools network.

 We recommend that all schools review the above information and, in particular, the two-page Recommendations for Schools handout.
 This contains valuable information that will help schools maximise the outcomes from their Bikes in Schools projects.Bikes in Schools 101 Learn more